Postman-Student-Program/postman-student-hacktoberfest21/README.md

 #### 1. Sign up for Hacktoberfest (by Digitalocean)

-If you want to be eligible for a T-Shirt by making 4 pull requests in October.
+Optional - if you want to be eligible for a T-Shirt by making 4 pull requests during the month of October

 *\* T-Shirts available only for the first 55,000 participants*